Making it Real - a system for change

 There is no doubting the profound push for transformation across our health and social care system.
 Think Local Act Personal (TLAP) has always believed that genuine transformation requires new relationships and new conversations.
 Making it Real provides a framework to develop these and can lead to a more equal power-sharing arrangement, where people acknowledge the expertise of the ‘professionals’ and, similarly, people are recognised as experts in their own life.
 It can help dissolve the hard border that exists between what the system thinks is needed and what the person knows to be important to them.

-The full article appears in Care Management Matters.
+By TLAP Head, Caroline Speirs.
+The full article appeared in Care Managment Matters.